mikeobrien/mikeobrien.github.com/_posts/2014-11-7-using-gulp-to-build-and-deploy-dotnet-apps-on-windows.md

 tags: [Gulp,.NET,Build/Deploy]
 ---

 I've been using [Grunt](http://gruntjs.com/) to build and deploy .NET apps for about a year now.
-Its a huge improvement over Rake and the crusty XML build tools but I've been hearing a lot of good things about [gulp](http://gulpjs.com/) so I thought it was time to check it out.
+Its a huge improvement over Rake and the crusty XML build tools but I'd been hearing a lot of good things about [gulp](http://gulpjs.com/) so I thought it was time to check it out.
+I was not disappointed and would highly recommend using gulp over Grunt.
+Gulp's code over configuration approach eliminates the friction I experienced with Grunt.
+It also reduces (Or eliminates entirely) the code required to wire up tasks.
+So lets see how we can use gulp to build .NET apps.

 ### Project Layout ###